What Do 'Craft' & 'Artisanal' Mean for Hot Sauce?

 Understanding "Artisanal" Hot Sauce

-"Artisanal" takes the craft concept a step further, implying traditional methods, exceptional skill, and often hand-crafted elements.
-True artisanal hot sauce production involves:
+"Artisanal" takes the craft concept further, implying traditional methods, exceptional skill, and often hand-crafted elements.
+True artisanal hot sauce production involves dedication to process that goes beyond basic quality standards.

 Traditional Methods